 Located off Shamrock Road, just before the Spotts Cemetery.

-Those who venture out to Bodden Town love it.
-It is on the beach, away from the hustle and bustle and with the feel of a small Caribbean town.
-The beaches are rustic, usually littered with driftwood and dried turtle grass and are lovely places for walking dogs.
+Those who venture out to Bodden Town to go to the beach absolutely love it.
+Bodden Town is away from the hustle and bustle, with the feel of a small Caribbean town.
+The beaches are rustic, usually littered with driftwood and dried turtle grass, and are lovely places for walking dogs or having fun with the kids!

 Coe Wood Beach